Metaform/aruba-poc/README.md

 ## 1. Introduction

+This Proof-of-Concept (PoC) demonstrates how to onboard participants into a dataspace based on Eclipse Dataspace Components.
+It implements the following main
+features:

+- deploying base infrastructure, consisting of an IssuerService and a Provisioner agent
+- onboarding participants by deploying a dedicated IdentityHub, Control Plane and Data Plane for each participant
+- requesting verifiable credentials from the IssuerService by using the IdentityHub's Identity API

+To keep things simple, all resources are deployed on a single Kubernetes cluster.

 ## 2. Definition of terms

 - _user_: a person interacting with various APIs that one particular _participant_ exposes
+- _base infrastructure_: the IssuerService and the Provisioner agent, which are deployed once per data space
 - _participant_: a participating entity in a dataspace, e.g. a company or an organization.
 This is NOT a human being, but rather a legal entity.
 - _participantContext_: technically, IdentityHub is multi-tenant, so it could handle multiple participants in one instance.
 In this PoC, however, each participant gets its own IdentityHub instance, so there is only one participantContext per IdentityHub.
 A _participantContext_ is identified by its
   _participantContextId_, which - for the purposes of this PoC - is identical to the participant's DID.
 - _verifiable credential_: a structured, cryptographically verifiable claim about a _participant_ that is issued by an _issuer_ and held by a _holder_.
 A VC is a JSON document, secured by a proof, e.g. a digital signature.
 - _issuer_: an entity that issues verifiable credentials to participants.
 In this PoC, the IssuerService is the issuer.
 An issuer must be trusted by the participants.
 - _holder_: an entity that holds verifiable credentials.
 In this PoC, the IdentityHub acts as the holder.

-## 3. Getting started
+## 3. Prerequisites and requirements

 ### 3.1 Prerequisites